 Wake up before the sun on the fourth and last day of the Inca Trail.
 After an early breakfast at 4:30 am, the group is on the trail by 5 am to head to Inti Punku, the Sun Gate entrance to Machu Picchu.
 Then it’s time to discover Machu Picchu.

-Before Walking the Inca Trail
+Inca Trail Tips

 There’s more to walking the Inca Trail than just showing up at the trailhead with your pack strapped to your back.